Dasharo/osfv-results/README.md

 ## Updating

 The results can be updated manually or using a script `update_results.py`.
 To use it simply launch it using python.

 ### New boards

-When adding a new board family, for which a seperate `results.csv` file should be kept, like `V54x_MTL` additional step is required to make the script work.
-A `update_results_here.py` script from another already existing board family needs to be copied to the new directory.
-The script then needs to be modified by giving the exact board names in `models` list.
-The names should be the same as a column name in the `results` sheet of the test matrix.
+When adding a new board family, for which a seperate `results.csv` file should be kept, like `V54x_MTL`, the `results.csv` file has to be created manually.
+The file only needs to contain the column names identical to full names in the test matrix.
+Then the script will be able to update the file automatically according to column names present in it.

+### Manual updating

+If a board family should be excluded from the automated updates there are two ways to make the script ignore it:
+- Add an empty file called `manual_update` to the directory containing `results.csv`
+- Add the name of the directory containing the `results.csv` file to `IGNORE_BOARDS` list in the `update_results.py` script.

 ## Links